Sponsorship in the UK

-So, you’ve completed your 2-year Youth Mobility Visa (YMV) and you’ve fallen in love with the UK, all its charm and eccentricity, and you don’t want to leave.
-You’ve tried to snag yourself a Brit to prolong your stay through a partnership visa but haven’t quite managed it.
+Or maybe you’ve completed your 2-year YMS visa already and you’ve fallen in love with the UK, all its charm and eccentricity, and you don’t want to leave.
+Perhaps you’ve tried to snag yourself a Brit to prolong your stay through a partnership visa but haven’t quite managed it.

 So, does this mean this option is out of the window completely?

-- If you are a SEN specialist teacher and have the correct qualification, experience and salary band, again sponsorship is a viable option.
+If you are an SEN specialist teacher and have the correct qualification, experience, and salary band, again sponsorship is a viable option.

 At anzuk, we regularly inform our teachers about the schools that have the ability to sponsor you and what roles are available.

 If you’re interested to find out more, please speak directly with our team & we’ll be happy to answer any questions you may have.

 If you haven’t yet registered with anzuk please click on the following link & we can chat further about your work preferences.